Geology

 - C-ID:C-ID GEOL 100L

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

 This course is a laboratory study of the basic principles of geology and their applications to everyday life.
 It encompasses the study and identification of common rocks and minerals, the interpretation and recognition of geologic structures and landforms, interpretation of maps, aerial photographs, remote sensing images, seismic information, and analysis of geologic hazards.
-Field trips may be required.
+Field experiences may be required.

 Student Learning Outcomes